-Type of Supplier Diversity Certification
+Type of Diversity Certification for Suppliers

-As per definition, a diverse supplier is a business that is at least 51% owned and operated by an individual or group that is part of a traditionally underrepresented or underserved group.
+As per definition, a diverse supplier is a business that is at least 51% owned and operated by an individual or group that is part of a traditionally underrepresented or under-served group.
 Some common classifications include:

 - Small Business

 - Minority-Owned Business